 The HEDIS Osteoporosis Management of Women (OMW) strategy

-HEDIS OMW is emphasizing a way to manage and prevent the occurrence of a first fracture.
+HEDIS OMW is emphasizing a way to manage and prevent the occurrence of a second fracture.
 Preventative medicine is becoming a recognized standard of medicine, rather than just treating the disease in a reactionary mode.

 Bone Density screening is readily available, inexpensive and easy to implement by Insurance Providers and by the Physician providers at any medical office or clinic.
 To guarantee compliance and decrease costs, the focus must be on preventative osteoporosis screening.
 This can only be done when more doctors are offering this screening at their offices, clinics, or community events such as health fairs.